monoxacc/krokodeal-2016/README.md

 # krokodeal-2016
 Krokodeal hunt script for Tampermonkey.
-*Also works for 2017 !*
+*Also works for ~~2017~~ 2018 !*

 #### This is an experimental script for educational purposes only.

-- tested on Chrome v63
+- tested on Chrome v68

 ![alt sample picture](pic.png)

 ### First Steps

 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
-2. Navigate to [raw Krokodeal.user.js](https://github.com/monoxacc/krokodeal-2016/raw/master/Krokodeal.user.js) in this Repo
+2. Click the link to [raw Krokodeal.user.js](https://github.com/monoxacc/krokodeal-2016/raw/master/Krokodeal.user.js)
-3. Tampermonkey asks to install Script
+3. Tampermonkey asks to install script
 4. Navigate to a deal page
+5. Chill and wait

 ### Telegram Notifier